-Playlist charts is an analytics section in Datamusic in Backstage, which provides an overview and a detailed monitoring of your performance in Apple Music, Spotify and Deezer’s playlists and charts.
+Playlist charts is an analytics section in Datamusic in Backstage, which provides an overview and a detailed monitoring of your performance in Apple Music, Spotify, YouTube Music and Deezer’s playlists and charts.

 Entries, exits, and playlists placements are shown over two pages « Overview » and « Playlist placements ».

 Also, you can click on this icon for more intel on each widget when navigating the Playlist charts page.